 Surprisingly, there were two attempts made to spin Kong off as an animated tv show, first with the Japanese The King Kong Show (1966-8) and then the US made Kong: The Animated Series (2000-1).
 This latter had Kong survive his fall and return to Skull Island where he became the best friend of Jason Jenkins who had a cyber-link with Kong where the two of them fought a mad scientist and assorted monsters on a weekly basis.
 Forty half-hour episodes were made.
 This was a film spinoff from the tv series released to coincide with the Peter Jackson remake and was followed by a further film Kong: Return to the Jungle (2006).

 The film is cheaply animated with most of the work having been shipped out to South Korean animation houses.
-It is not long into the film before one is realising what a completely nutzoid variation on the King Kong story this is – even more ridiculous than the Japanese King Kong Escapes, which pitted Kong against a giant robot copy of himself, or King Kong Lives and its hysterical giant pacemaker operation.
+It is not long into the film before one is realising what a completely nutzoid variation on the King Kong story this is – even more ridiculous than the Japanese King Kong Escapes, which pitted Kong against a giant robot copy of himself, or King Kong Lives and its hysterical giant pacemaker operation, or the absurdity that was Godzilla vs. Kong (2021).
 Kong is now a cute cuddly good guy.
 He even has a cyber link that allows his BFF Jason to take over his mind.
 Jason also has a human best friend who wears a football jersey throughout and is wont to peppering his conversation with terms like “dude” and “bro”.

 There’s a demented plot about lizard people from Atlantis trying to persuade Kong that he is their king – we even see Kong being outfitted with giant robes (by firefly costumiers!) and a crown made for his head.
 Everyone has to go to Atlantis to bring Kong back so that he can move the sundial into position before the eclipse is over, which will stop Atlantis from rising again.